 This year's mentors all have previous experience working at

 Butler's Creative Writing Camp.
+All mentors are outstanding

-Mentors are graduate students in Butler's Masters of Fine Arts in Creative Writing program and also
+graduate students in Butler's Masters of Fine Arts in Creative

 Writer's Workshop Teachers